A Lagrangian filling for every cluster seed: Introduction

 A salient property of this cluster algebra structure constructed on $\C[X(\La_\beta,T)]$ is that, in all known cases, an oriented embedded exact Lagrangian filling $L$ of $\La_\beta\sse(\R^3,\xi_{st})$, embedded in the symplectization $(\R^4,\la_{st})$ of $(\R^3,\xi_{st})$, gives a cluster seed in $\C[X(\La_\beta,T)]$.
 Specifically, the filling $L$ gives an open toric chart in $X(\La_\beta,T)$ and there is a choice of $\L$-compressing system $\Gamma$ for $L$ that endows this toric chart with cluster $\mathcal{A}$-coordinates, thus defining a seed $\mathfrak{c}(L,\Gamma)$ in $\C[X(\La_\beta,T)]$.
 The description of the cluster seed is explicit for Lagrangian fillings $L$ associated to pinching sequences of $\beta$, see \cite{CasalsNg} and \cite{GSW}, and \cite{CasalsZaslow} provides a diagrammatic calculus to describe more general cluster seeds.

-Note that these embedded exact Lagrangians $L$ for $\La_\beta$ must typically be surfaces of higher genus.
+Note that these embedded exact Lagrangians $L$ for $\La_\beta$ are typically surfaces of higher genus.
 In addition, if $L$ and $L'$ are compactly supported Hamiltonian isotopic, then the toric charts in $X(\La_\beta,T)$ associated to these seeds must be equal.
 Again, see \cite{EHK,GSW} or \cite{CasalsWeng22}.
-Such invariance property has been successfully used to distinguish Lagrangian fillings, cf.~\cite{CasalsHonghao,CasalsZaslow,GSW2}.\\
+Such an invariance property has been successfully used to distinguish Lagrangian fillings, cf.~\cite{CasalsHonghao,CasalsZaslow,GSW}.\\